-It is a great pleasure to formally announce the 2016 International Business and Trade Summer Law Program in Cracow, Poland.
-This summer will mark the 25th anniversary of our four-week cross-cultural summer law program co-hosted by the 14th century Jagiellonian University of Cracow.
+It is a great pleasure to formally announce the 2017 International Business and Trade Summer Law Program in Cracow, Poland.
+This summer will mark the 26th consecutive year of our four-week cross-cultural summer law program co-hosted by the 14th century Jagiellonian University of Cracow.

 Over the last few decades, the exponential growth in international trade and investment has intensified the demand for competent attorneys specializing in international business and development.
 American attorneys are increasingly called upon to negotiate with foreign governments, business enterprises, and financial institutions.
 Our summer abroad program is designed to expose students to the wide range of knowledge and skills required for success in the rapidly changing international arena.
 Students receive intensive training in the global aspects of modern trade and business law, as they live and study side-by-side with Poland's finest student lawyers in one of Europe's most beautiful cities.